j-c-w/BandwidthPerf/evaluation/nrg/delay/README.md

 This test attempts to determine the accuracy of the latency control on the NRG.
+This is done with a typical latency testing setup.

 It assumes the following setup: